Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 Selection Criteria

-One general policy of the National Mock Trial Championship Board of Directors since the inception of the program, has been to try to alternate the host site from "east" to west".
-While a substantial factor, location alone, however, has never been enough to determine who should host the national championship.
+One general policy of the National Mock Trial Championship Board of Directors since the inception of the program has been to try to move the host site to different geographical areas around the country.
+While a substantial factor, location alone has never been enough to determine who should host the national championship.
 In addition to location, the Selection Committee and the Board of Directors looks at a variety of factors when choosing a host site.
-The following criteria should be addressed when putting your bid together:

 1. Host State Contract